Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

 In principle, $\Omega_\mathrm{c}$ can be located by sweeping one of the variables $\Omega$, $T$, $P$ or $I_\mathrm{b}$.
 In practice, three different techniques have been used.
-1) The measurement in Fig.~\ref{AccelerationDependence} is the most straightforward for locating $\Omega_\mathrm{c}$.
-Most of the data in this report were measured this way.
+1) The measurement in Fig.~\ref{KH-Steps} is the most straightforward for locating $\Omega_\mathrm{c}$.
+Most of the data in this report was measured this way.
 Here $\Omega$ is increased from zero until the first vortices are detected in B phase, using constant slow acceleration.
-2) Since $\Omega_\mathrm{c}(T,P,I_\mathrm{b})$ is highly predictable and often already approximately known, a more accurate technique is a rapid increase across $\Omega_\mathrm{c}$ by an increment which can be as small as $\Delta \Omega \sim 0.02\,$rad/s (consult Fig.~\ref{KH-Steps}), followed by rotation at constant $\Omega$ over a long waiting time exceeding the duration of the spiral motion.
-The waiting time can be used for monitoring the NMR line shape, to correct for drifts.
-3) Since the heat leak to the sample depends on the rotation velocity \cite{VorFrontHeating}, drifts can be reduced by scanning instead of $\Omega$ the barrier current $I_\mathrm{b}$, \textit{i.e.} by sweeping the current slowly downward until the AB interface becomes unstable in the reduced gradient $\sim dH_z/dz$.
-(Note that the superconducting magnets around the sample cylinder in Fig.~\ref{Setup} are thermally anchored to the mixing chamber and not to the nuclear cooling stage.)
+2) Since $\Omega_\mathrm{c}(T,P,I_\mathrm{b})$ is highly predictable and often already approximately known, a faster more accurate technique is a rapid increase across $\Omega_\mathrm{c}$ by an increment which can be as small as $\Delta \Omega \sim 0.02\,$rad/s (consult Fig.~\ref{KH-Steps}), followed by a longer waiting time at constant $\Omega$ (exceeding the duration of vortex expansion), to make sure that no further vortices follow.
+This waiting time can be used for monitoring the NMR line shape, to correct for drifts.
+3) Since the heat leak to the sample depends on $\Omega$ \cite{VorFrontHeating}, drifts can be reduced by scanning instead of $\Omega$ the barrier current $I_\mathrm{b}$, \textit{i.e.} by sweeping the current slowly downward until the AB interface becomes unstable in the reduced field gradient.